Finding the right home

 Your home wish list

-Once you decide what type of home you want, you should determine your "must-haves" and your deal breakers.
+Once you decide what type of home you want, you should establish your must-haves and your deal breakers.
 Think about your household now and how your needs may change in the future.
-It is easy to get overwhelmed with so many possibilities so consider creating a homebuying wish list to help you narrow down your choices.
+It is easy to get overwhelmed with the possibilities, so consider creating a homebuying wish list to help you narrow down your choices.